– Hugh Milne, The Milne Institute, Inc.

 I graduated from the Seattle Institute of Oriental Medicine with a Master’s degree in Acupuncture and Oriental Medicine.
 I am currently available for acupuncture and craniosacral sessions in Seattle.

 My passion is to help people enhance their quality of life through an adaptive approach that honors each individual’s needs.
-Please call (206) 395-9796 or schedule a free consultation if you are interested in a session or have any questions.
+Please call (206) 395-9796 or schedule an appointment online if you are interested in a session or have any questions.
 I would love to hear from you!

 WA State Acupuncture Lic # AC60503724